pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="JAMESON">

 <p><span class="speaker" data-speaker="JAMESON">MR. JAMESON</span>: I merely wanted to point out and
-emphasize the difference which was made between archival material <span style="page" id="page169">[p.169]</span> and periodical material.
+emphasize the difference which was made between archival material <span class="page" id="page169">[p.169]</span> and periodical material.
 The two are clearly different.
 In the second place, I want again to insist there is a large body of scholars in America that need the periodical material.</p>